UK calls for volunteers to battle wave of omicron infections

 In an address to the nation on Sunday, Johnson said that everyone 18 and up would be offered a third vaccine dose by Dec.
 31 — a month earlier than the previous target.
 Johnson said boosters would “reinforce our wall of vaccine protection” against an anticipated “tidal wave of omicron.”

 U.K. health authorities say omicron, which is more transmissible than earlier variants, will become the most prevalent type of COVID-19 in Britain within days.
-Health Secretary Sajid Javid told lawmakers Monday that omicron would be dominant in London “within 48 hours.”
+Javid told lawmakers Monday that omicron would be dominant in London “within 48 hours.”

 Scientists in South Africa, where the omicron outbreak is more advanced, say the variant may cause less severe disease than the delta variant but caution that it’s too soon to be certain.
 Health authorities around the world are watching Britain closely to see what an omicron surge looks like in a country with an older, more highly vaccinated population than South Africa’s.